About Ethan Klingsberg

 - bp on its $4.1 billion take-private of Archaea Energy.

 - Talen Energy, as M&A counsel for the ongoing process to sell the company, including its renewable energy, transitional, and data center operations.

-- eBay on its acquisition of TCGPlayer.
+- eBay on its acquisition of TCGPlayer and Certilogo.

 - UPS on its acquisition of healthcare logistics provider, BOMI Group.